 Q: What’s involved in setting up a new company?

 A: Setting up a new Company

-If you are a contractor and just starting out or not sure how best to proceed with your career why not think about setting up a Limited Company.
+If you are just starting out or not sure how best to proceed with your career why not think about setting up a Limited Company.

 The benefits of a Limited Company